ZeanQin/zeanqin.github.io/content/articles/c-sharp-mstestv2.md

 {

    /*
-   * Run this method before any test method in this assembly runs.
+   * Run this method before any test method in this assembly (i.e. project) runs.
    *
    * The method has to be static and passes the TestContext object as parameter.
    */